 What is Stain?

-- On the basis of the staining method: It is of four kinds which are direct, indirect, differential and selective stains.
+Based on the staining method: There are four kinds of stain, viz. direct, indirect, differential and selective stains.

-- Enables us to see the organism better: As microorganisms are a very minute creature as well as transparent, so it makes the specimen easy to identify.
+- Enables us to see the organism better: Microorganisms are very minute creatures as well as appear transparent, so staining makes the specimen 9easy to identify.

 - To identify a particular structure: For further study of microorganisms, it is also important to study the various internal and external structure of organism like flagella, capsule, nucleus, spores etc.